Climate Change and Recent Extreme Events

 “A couple of things are important to understand about climate change’s role in extreme weather like this.

 First, humans have pumped so much carbon dioxide and other planet-warming greenhouse gases into the atmosphere that what’s “normal” has shifted.
-A new study, published July 26, 2021, for example, shows how record-shattering, long-lasting heat waves – those that break records by a wide margin – are growing increasingly likely, and that the rate of global warming is connected with the increasing chances of these heat extremes.
+A new study, published July 26, 2021, for example, shows how record-shattering, long-lasting heat waves—those that break records by a wide margin—are becoming increasingly likely and that the rate of global warming is connected with the increasing chances of these heat extremes.

 Second, not every extreme weather event is connected to global warming.

-A study published in July 2021 shows that record-breaking heatwaves will become more frequent due to global increases in temperatures.”
+A study published in July 2021 shows that record-breaking heat waves will become more frequent due to global temperature increases.

-The article talks about the bell curve that is shifting.
-According to the article, like many other things, temperatures also follows a bell curve shift.
-The bell curve or “normal distributions” is also happening.
+The article discusses the bell curve shifting.
+Like many other things, temperatures also follow a bell curve shift.
+The bell curve or “normal distributions” are also happening.

 It added:

 “The most frequent and likely temperatures are near the average, and values farther from the average quickly become much less likely.
-All else being equal, a little bit of warming shifts the bell to the right – toward higher temperatures.
-Even a shift of just a few degrees makes the really unlikely temperatures in the extreme “tail” of the bell happen dramatically more often.”
+All else being equal, a little warming shifts the bell to the right – toward higher temperatures.
+Even a shift of just a few degrees makes the really unlikely temperatures in the extreme ‘tail’ of the bell happen dramatically more often.”

 Does climate change have a role in these extreme events?